 - Make a list of the loads that will be used in your RV (refrigerator, water pump, lights, furnace, inverter, etc.) and measure the amount of current drawn from the battery when the load is active.
 Many loads are intermittent, so assign a weighting factor to those.

 - Select batteries that will provide the amount of energy required for the amount of time you wish to be ‘off-grid’.
+Remember that deep-cycle batteries should not be discharged below 50% of capacity.

 - Select the appropriate accessories for your installation.
 You will need a catastrophic battery fuse and fuse holder, a battery box, battery cables that are sized correctly to connect your batteries together, and a battery monitor with current shunt if not already installed.